Relocation of a Child in Arizona

 The record indicates that both parties presented evidence regarding Nelson’s allegations and the family court found Vincent’s evidence and witnesses to be more persuasive in their testimony than Nelson’s.
 Although he argued that the family court did not properly consider the evidence, the appellate court believed the record reflected that all evidence and issues were carefully and comprehensively considered.
 They concluded that the record and the law support the family court’s ruling denying his requested changes in parenting time and legal decision-making.

 This case demonstrates that when a parent going through the divorce process in Arizona decides to move more than 100 miles within the state from their current residence with their child, they must obtain an agreement with the other parent or a court order.
-After receiving that approval and relocating in a timely manner, any further moves will be measured from that place of their new residence rather than the original location.
+After receiving that approval and relocating promptly, any further moves will be measured from that place of their new residence rather than the original location.